varununayak/keepintouch/README.md

 - Providing timely reminders for reaching out
 - Integrating with Google Calendar for seamless scheduling
 - Offering a simple, intuitive interface for managing contacts
+- **Seamless, single-screen experience:** Dashboard highlights and friends list are visible together, minimizing navigation and making the app feel unified.

 ## ✅ Core Features